 THE FLAG CODE

-Many people believe that retired flags must be burned and that there are no other suitable alternatives.
-The United States Flag Code (Title 4, Chapter 1, Section 8, Paragraph K), states that when a flag “is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
+While many people associate flag retirement with burning, it's important to know that other respectful options are also available.
+According to the United States Flag Code (Title 4, Chapter 1, Section 8, Paragraph K), a flag that is no longer a fitting emblem for display 'should be destroyed in a dignified way, preferably by burning.'